-How to Write a Young Adult Novel
+How to Write a YA Novel

 Keep real teens in mind as you write (and get their feedback as you edit!), and you'll create a young adult novel that will truly appeal to teens.

 Do you write young adult novels?
-How do you make sure that your characters are authentic and appeal to teen readers?
+How do you make sure that you include relatable characters who are authentic and appeal to teen readers?
 Let us know in the comments.

 PRACTICE

 Write a scene from the point of view of a teenager.
 Your teen protagonist can interact with an adult or a peer, but they should be involved in a conversation.
-Focus on making your dialogue sound young without slipping into clichés and teenage stereotypes.
+Focus on making your dialogue sound youthful without slipping into clichés and teenage stereotypes.

 Write for fifteen minutes.
-When you’re finished, share your practice in the comments, if you’d like.
+When you’re finished, share your practice in the Pro Practice Workshop here if you’d like.
 Don’t forget to give your fellow writers some feedback, too!

+The Magic Violinist is a young author who writes mostly fantasy stories.
+She loves to play with her dog and spend time with her family.
+Oh, and she's homeschooled.
+You can visit her blog at themagicviolinist.blogspot.com.
+You can also follow The Magic Violinist on Twitter (@Magic_Violinist).